Rock-Village.com

 No flash photography is allowed in the museum, so pictures are a little difficult.
 We have a handful of them, though.
 Here is Anne posing next to Balthus "The Mountain".

 One of Paul's favorite paintings is "Mark" by Chuck Close.
-The painting is interesting because of it's technique.
+The painting is interesting because of its technique.
 It is a 'photorealistic painting'.
 It has a narrow plane of focus (the eyes, lips, cheeks) and then gradually gets out of focus as objects leave that plane (the nose, the ear, the shirt collar).
 When standing away from the painting - as I did when taking this photograph - this is not nearly as evident as when you have the opportunity to walk up closer to it.
 According to the interesting Wikipedia article, the painting took fourteen months to complete, and was constructed from a series of airbrushed layers that imitated CMYK color printing.

 Another fun painting was "The Innocent Eye Test", by Mark Tansey.
 Note the Monet Hay Stack incorporated in to his painting.
 And there is a painting of Jenn with Beau-Beau.
 Probably our favorite room in the entire museum is the Studiolo, which is a fantastic wood inlay room with 3-d effects, from the late 1400s.
 Here is Valentina in the room.